UT-RAM/viki/README.md

 ## Documentation

-Right now, the documentation is not yet hosted to the public, but included in the repository.
-After cloning the repository locally, open the file `` <repo_dir>/docs/_build/html/index.html `` in your favourite browser to read the docs.
+Documentation for VIKI is included in the repository.
+To view this, open the file ``<viki_dir>/docs/_build/html/index.html `` in your favourite browser to read the docs.
+This can also be done using the terminal. (again from the viki directory)

+    xdg-open docs/_build/html/index.html

+## Issues and contact

+If you encounter any bugs or have ideas for improving VIKI, please do not hesitate to contact us.
+This can either be done by openining an issue, or contact us directly using the contact information in the documentation.

+## Licensing

+VIKI is provided under a MIT license.